acg-team/Bioinfo4B/Genomics/Script.md

 The pattern we see here is quite common for illumina short read libraries: The read quality is slightly lower at the beginning and at the end of the read.
 We see the consequences of these lower sequencing quality scores when we look at the “Per base sequence content” (select the report via the list on the left).
 This report illustrates the frequency of each base across all reads on this position.

  •	When looking at the report, what do you notice concerning the base frequencies and how does it connect to the overall quality graph above?

 - What differences do you notice between plots?
 Why do you think?
--

 •	We do not want to use bad quality base calls for our alignments and variant calling later on.
 Why?
 What would be the risk if we DID use all reads despite low sequencing quality?

 •	Why do you think it makes sense to do the trimming first?
+•	Could/should you trim more based on your graphs?
+What do you think?
 This is the website of the program we used: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/

 ### Alignment to the reference genome
+Before aligning the reads to the reference mitochondrial genome, we first need to download the human mitochondrial reference sequence.

 ![image003](https://github.com/genombilim/2023/assets/37342417/e78cd5cd-4c55-4a0c-ac11-53b8b45e6a6b)
 - Download the reference genome for the human mitochondria.
 For this, go to UCSC genome browser, choose Download, Human, Chromosomes and find the mitochondrial genome sequence.
 Copy-paste below where you see the word link:
 ```